-The areas for the alignment shifts are still within the originally investigated workspaces for the Project and did not change any of the previously provided environmental reports.
-Please see Attachment G for the Cultural Memorandum for the details of the cultural study for the entire Project which continues to cover these small Adjustments to the originally approved route.
+The area for the alignment shift is still within the originally investigated workspaces for the Project and did not change any of the previously provided environmental reports.
+Please see Attachment G for the Cultural Memorandum for the details of the cultural study for the entire Project which continues to cover this small Adjustment to the originally approved route.